Sound Mill - User's Guide

 Values:

-Show Button Background Images - When checked, it will display a custom backgound image on Cue Buttons rather than using the Colors attribute for button background.
-For example, the Cue Buttons on Figure 5 use a black graphite button blank image as a background.
+• Show Button Background Images - When checked, it will display a custom backgound image on Cue Buttons rather than using the Colors attribute for button background.
+When unchecked, Background Images are not rendered on the Cue Buttons.
+Example: The Lion button above has a black graphite Background Image.

 Cue Button Table Sizing - Columns and Rows